 The wall text tells us the weaving workshop was first built up from ‘various old ladies in Weimar’ donating their old scraps of materials.
 Just as Morris and Gropius were inspired by the past in this glimmer of information we also see an alternative women’s history peek through.
 There are also matrilineal craft skills offered down through the centuries: sewing, knitting, weaving.
 The old ladies of Weimar offering their materials suggests that the weaving workshop was founded on principles of kinship and community; a different type of guild.
 From humble beginnings the weaving workshop became one of the most standout segments of Bauhaus, launching the long careers of Anni Albers, Gunta Stölzl and Otti Berger to name but three.

-It would be easy to blame the structures of Morris’s circle and the Bauhaus and for women to be siloed in their weaving workshops.
-Turning to the furniture making – perhaps the strongest link between both movements – women feature… but in the background.
-Although only small glimmers, it is still heartening to see the work done to bring women’s voices further into the Bauhaus fold and used to frame the work by men (rather than the other way around).
+Turning to the furniture making – perhaps the strongest link between both movements – women feature but in the background.
+Although only in small glimmers, it is still heartening to see the work done to bring women’s voices further into the Bauhaus fold and used to frame the work by men (rather than the other way around).
 The exhibition brings presents Marianne Brandt’s gauche paper pasted on paper (1923-4) alongside Gertrud Preiswerk’s gouache on paper (1926-33) to illuminate the Bauhaus commitment to experimentation.
 The wall text notes that Brandt became the director of the metal workshop in 1928.
-These are small moments but they do help to show the extended influence of beyond weaving.
+These are small moments but they help to show the extended influence of women in the Bauhaus beyond their innovative weaving.

 Women in Morris’s sphere could have been more radically brought out into the exhibition – especially in comparison to work by Koch-Otte – but again we do get some glimpses.
 In the woodcutting for ‘Cupid Leaving Psyche’ the collective nature of the woodcutting process is highlighted through crediting not only the design by the artist, Edward Burne-Jones, but also highlighting Morris’s role in drawing this onto the wood block and Lucy Faulkner’s role in cutting the piece.
 Removing the onus of the ‘sole genius’ – anathema to the overall aims of both Arts and Crafts and Bauhaus – this simple gesture restores some of the collaborative efforts that went into making the work.
 It would have been even more interesting to see some of Faulkner’s own work – she produced the woodblocks for Christina Rossetti’s poem Goblin Market (a comparative link to Koch-Otte’s ‘Half-Gobelin’ perhaps) and she cut at least one of the wood blocks for Morris’s Earthly Paradise (c.1865).
 Overall, though, it felt like a gender balance was struck.